HoganMcDonald/forward-motion-cms/src/pages/home/index.md

     whatever.
 How you react, how you communicate, what level of awareness you have of yourself and others; perceptions, reactions, attachments, communication styles, etc. - they all play a role.
-Whether we like it or not, they all directly affect the lived experience.
+Whether we like it or not, they all directly affect our lived experience.

     Unfortunately, we’re not explicitly taught & socialized how to exist, grow, or thrive in relationships.
 Therapy is an ideal place to learn, grow, and create the space in your life and relationships to foster forward motion from the current cycles.

     I completed my MA in Marriage and Family Therapy at St. Mary’s University of MN, and my BS in Community Psychology, with a minor in Applied Behavior Analysis, at St. Cloud State University.
 I currently hold MN License #4526;
-    Licensed Associate Marriage and Family Therapist.
+    Licensed Marriage and Family Therapist.
 Additionally, I'm trained in EMDR (EMDRIA approved training course) and Gottman Method Couples Therapy (Level 1 Certificate).

-    I am working toward Licensure and all therapeutic services I provide are under the supervision of Margaret Houston, DMFT, LMFT.
-She is a MN State Approved MFT Supervisor and can be reached at (612) 875-0668.

-    For clients this means a seasoned, fully-licensed therapist is working collaboratively with me (behind the scenes) to oversee and ensure that the highest level of quality and client care are being provided.

-    You get an extra set of ears on the progress of our work together.
-I get ongoing professional guidance and input as I work toward full licensure.
   imageAlt: 'Sarah Sjolund: headshot'
   imageSrc: /img/sarah.jpg
-  title: 'Sarah Sjolund (show-lund), MA, LAMFT'
+  title: 'Sarah Sjolund (show-lund), MA, LMFT'
 fit:
   content: >-
     So, here's the thing - therapy is like everything else in life, not one size